Ontario college faculty vote 79% in favour of strike mandate

 Ontario, Mississauga, Hamilton, Oakville, Brampton, Ontario Labour Relations Board, OPSEU College Faculty Bargaining Team, College Employer Council, contract, negotiations, bargaining, strike, mandate

-Faculty from Ontario’s Community Colleges, including Sheridan College in Oakville and Brampton, has voted in favour of a strike mandate.
+Faculty at Ontario’s two dozen public colleges, including Sheridan College in Mississauga, Brampton and Oakville, have voted in favour of a strike mandate.

-The Ontario Labour Relations Board (OLRB) announced Friday (Oct.
-18) that a record turnout of 11,484 members (76.1 percent) voted 79 percent in favour of walking out if a new contract can’t be worked out.
+The Ontario Labour Relations Board announced Friday that a record turnout of 11,484 members (76.1 per cent) voted 79 per cent in favour of walking out if a new contract can’t be worked out.

-Contract negotiations between the OPSEU College Faculty Bargaining Team and the College Employer Council (CEC) have been ongoing since July 15, 2024.
+Contract negotiations between the OPSEU College Faculty Bargaining Team, which represents full-time and partial-load professors and instructors, counsellors, and librarians, and the College Employer Council have been ongoing since July 15.

 Sheridan College announced the news of a strike mandate on social media early Friday evening.

-“Earlier today, the CAAT-A faculty union announced that it has voted in favour of a strike mandate,” said Sheridan in a tweet on X (formerly Twitter).
+“Earlier today, the CAAT-A faculty union announced that it has voted in favour of a strike mandate,” Sheridan officials said in a post to X (formerly Twitter).
 “As the situation continues to develop, you can stay informed and get the latest updates on the CAAT-A collective bargaining at Sheridan Central.”

 “There’s enough money to prioritize quality education, while responsibly navigating any uncertainty.”